Car Radio (song): Music video

 The music video was uploaded to YouTube on April 19, 2013, and was directed by Mark C. Eshleman of Reel Bear Media.
 It was shot at a concert.
 Tyler Joseph sits in a bathroom singing the song, he then shaves off all of his hair, puts on a ski mask, and heads out to the stage where Josh Dun is seen playing drums.
 Joseph walks into the crowd which is standing still, and once Joseph jumps, the crowd jumps with him.
 Joseph surfs the crowd to the platform and performs the rest of the song on stage with Dun.
 As the song ends, Joseph is seen by himself on the stage and the crowd is gone.
 He takes off his mask, revealing his face once again (as well as his full head of hair, as if it were never shaven).
 Joseph then sings the final lyrics to the song, in which he falls backwards off the stage and the screen turns to black, ending the video.

-As of October 2022, the video has garnered over 282 million views on YouTube.
+As of November 2025, the video has garnered over 305 million views on YouTube.

 Live performances

 On April 13, 2014, Twenty One Pilots performed the song at the 2014 MTV Movie Awards.
 On the 28th of the same month, the band performed the song on Late Night with Seth Meyers.
 They also performed the song at BBC Radio 1's Big Weekend 2016 on May 28.
+On June 9, 2022, the band performed a new version of the song in a mashup with "Heathens" at their MTV Unplugged performance.